eclipse-cyclonedds/cyclonedds-python/docs/manual/idl.rst

    p2 = Point2D(x=12, y=-20)
    p1.x += 5

-As you can see the :func:`dataclass<python:dataclasses.dataclass>` decorator turns a class with just names and types into a dataclass.
-The :class:`IdlStruct<cyclonedds.idl.IdlStruct>` parent class will make use of the type information defined in the dataclass to :ref:`(de)serialize messages<serialization>`.
-All normal dataclasses functionality is preserved, so you can still use :func:`field<python:dataclasses.field>` from the dataclasses module to define default factories or add a `__post_init__` method for more complicated construction scenarios.
+The :func:`dataclass<python:dataclasses.dataclass>` decorator turns a class with just names and types into a dataclass.
+The :class:`IdlStruct<cyclonedds.idl.IdlStruct>` parent class makes use of the type information defined in the dataclass to :ref:`(de)serialize messages<serialization>`.
+All normal dataclasses functionality is preserved, therefore to define default factories use :func:`field<python:dataclasses.field>` from the dataclasses module, or add a `__post_init__` method for more complicated construction scenarios.

 Types
 -----

-Not all types that are possible to write in Python are encodable with OMG XCDR-V1.
-This means that you are slightly limited in what you can put in an :class:`IdlStruct<cyclonedds.idl.IdlStruct>` class.
-An exhaustive list follows:
+Not all Python types are encodable with OMG XCDR-V1.
+Therefore, there are limitations to what you can put in an :class:`IdlStruct<cyclonedds.idl.IdlStruct>` class.
+The following is an exhaustive list of types:

 Integers
 ^^^^^^^^

-The default python :class:`int<python:int>` type maps to a OMG XCDR-V1 64 bit integer.
-For most applications that should suffice, but the :mod:`types<cyclonedds.idl.types>` module has all the other integers types supported in python.
+The default Python :class:`int<python:int>` type maps to an OMG XCDR-V1 64-bit integer.
+The :mod:`types<cyclonedds.idl.types>` module has all the other integers types that are supported in python.

 .. code-block:: python
    :linenos: